fi-ts/gardener-extension-xdr/charts/internal/cortex/README.md

 Note: to pick a specific version, use the `--version` flag.

-If the secret was created seperately then you can just supply the secret name (make sure the secret and the agent are in the same namespace):
+If the secret was created separately then you can just supply the secret name (make sure the secret and the agent are in the same namespace):
 ```
 helm upgrade --install <release_name> <helm chart> \
   --set daemonset.image.repository=<repository_url> \